 In line with Airbnb’s regular standards, not all hotels are eligible to list on Airbnb.
 Airbnb is looking for boutique hotels and B&Bs that offer a “unique” guest experience, such as highly-rated independent hotels with guest rooms that offer personal touches, locally-relevant or unique amenities, and knowledgeable owners/hosts available on the property full-time.

-No other hotel technology provider has a real-time connection.
+No other global hotel technology provider has a real-time connection.
 SiteMinder worked with Airbnb to develop the industry’s first.
 Some providers claim they support an Airbnb connection through calendering technologies.
 These solutions have several limitations, the most critical is that they are not real-time connections, which can lead to disappointing guest experiences because of accidental double bookings and forced cancellations.

 - Airbnb and SiteMinder will go live in March – so get in early to express interest